garryrot/lovebug/BUILD.md

 # Building Native Plugin

-This build generates `Lovebug.dll`, a SKSE64 plugin based on CommonLibSSE NG.
+This build generates `Lovebug.dll`, a F4SE plugin based on CommonLibF4 NG.

 There should really be no need for you to do this, unless you: